 Setting up digital ground rules is vital to ensure your children’s digital wellbeing is looked after.
 Most digital devices enable parents to set up parental control.
-This means they can protect them from inappropriate content, online purchases, the apps they use and the time spent on their devices.
+This means they can protect themselves from inappropriate content, online purchases, the apps they use and the time spent on their devices.

 Smart use of technology makes sense!

-Technology is a part of our lives whether we like it or not of which overuse negatively impacts our wellbeing.
+Technology is a part of our lives whether we like it or not and overuse negatively impacts our wellbeing.
 However, technology also offers many positive benefits and plays an important role in education and in our health and wellbeing.
 Following the simple steps above can help you to identify the positive and negative aspects of technology.
 Meaning that you can enjoy your life knowing that you are taking care of your own sense of digital wellbeing.